The UK's Nationwide Geology Club for Children

 I studied geology at St Andrews University, which was a wonderful opportunity to get to know Scotland’s scenery and to contemplate its complex structure.
 At that time plate tectonics had Read More

-Susanna van RoseRockwatch Magazine Editor
+Susanna van RoseRockwatch Management Committee Member

 I studied geology at St Andrews University, which was a wonderful opportunity to get to know Scotland’s scenery and to contemplate its complex structure.
 At that time plate tectonics had hardly entered geologists’ thinking, so it was during the next decades, whilst on the staff at the Geological Museum in London’s South Kensington that I looked for innovative ways to open up this novel concept to the public, through the Museum’s new exhibitions and books.